MP Estate Planning UK

 • The tax liability would be £30,000 (40% of £75,000), leaving £370,000 to be distributed among your beneficiaries.

-By understanding how the NRB works and how it applies to your estate, you can better plan your finances and minimize your inheritance tax liability.
-It’s essential to review your estate plan regularly and consider seeking professional advice to ensure you’re making the most of the NRB and other tax allowances available to you.
+By understanding how the NRB works and how it applies to your estate, you can plan more effectively and take steps to minimise your family’s IHT exposure.
+It’s essential to review your estate plan regularly — particularly given the frozen thresholds — and consider seeking specialist advice to ensure you’re making the most of the NRB, the RNRB, and other allowances available to you.

 Understanding the Thresholds